 But I’m posting it anyway.
 Try it before you write me off.
 30 minute curry ramen.
 It’s cheating.
 But it’s worth it…

-- 8 oz top sirloin or chicken breast
+- 8 oz top sirloin - can use chicken breast as well

 - 4 cups low or no sodium chicken broth